Do you think you are married to a narcissist, because no matter what you do, they always find a way to hurt you, and belittle you?

 So, you must learn the correct strategies which will guide you because unless you follow them, you will end up getting drained yourself.
 It will be more painful to live together than to break away.

 Narcissism is a personality disorder.
 So, don’t expect your spouse to change for you even after seeing you suffering.
 While it’s true that narcissists are extremely difficult to handle, just don’t start hating them even if you have a million reasons to do so.
 What you should do is change your attitude towards them.

 One must remember that a narcissist person is not a sadist no matter how similar they are in inflicting pain upon their loved ones.
 Both of them will hurt you but their reactions are different.
 While hurting you, a narcissist person will not understand that you are in pain but a sadist person will definitely understand your pain and will seek pleasure from your suffering.

 It’s easy to fall in love with a narcissist.
-They will make you king or queen of their worlds.
+They will make you the king or queen of their worlds.
 They will worship you and pour so much of love that you are bound to reciprocate.
 After marriage, your narcissist spouse will reveal their true colors.
-All the flowers, chocolates and sweet nothings of courtship are gone.
-It’s all insults, abuse, harsh criticisms and ignorance for you.
+All the flowers, chocolates, and sweet nothings of courtship are gone.
+It’s all insults, abuse, harsh criticisms, and ignorance for you.

 This makes you feel you are losing your self-esteem, you are being used and you don’t value yourself.
 You try to give more to please your significant other but you find yourself drained.
 Now, it’s time for you to take the call.
 It’s either you stay or you quit.